 Top 50 Cardiovascular Hospital Plans for Major Expansion

 MidMichigan Health has announced a $57 million construction project of which $30 million is dedicated to a new Heart and Vascular Center on the campus of MidMichigan Medical Center – Midland.
-Recently named one of the nation’s 50 Top Cardiovascular Hospitals by Truven Health AnalyticsTM, the three-year expansion coming to the Medical Center in Midland is slated to begin in fall 2017.
-The project is pending certificate of need approval from the State of Michigan.
+Recently named one of the nation’s 50 Top Cardiovascular Hospitals by Truven Health AnalyticsTM, the three-year expansion coming to the Medical Center in Midland began in the fall 2017 and is expected to be complete in late summer 2020.

 “With heart disease currently the leading cause of death in men and women both regionally and across the United States, we need to be well equipped to fight this disease,” said Diane Postler-Slattery, Ph.D., FACHE, president and CEO, MidMichigan Health.
 “We are committed to creating a premier Heart and Vascular Center that will offer world-class clinical care in a patient and family-friendly environment.

 Construction & Fundraising - Update November 5, 2018

 The three-year construction project on the new 160,000 square foot building is well underway on the campus of MidMichigan Medical Center- Midland.
 The project will be completed in a two-phased approach.
 Work is underway on the north side, which will become the new Orchard Building and will house diagnostic services and advanced cardiac imaging.
 The first phase of the construction project is scheduled to be completed Spring 2019, with the completion of the full project scheduled for late summer 2020.